 The simplest answer is that FIU didn't win.

 The Panthers were far from being a basketball power before Thomas arrived after a stint as coach and president of the New York Knicks.
 The school's last winning season was the 1999-2000 campaign and its winning percentage of .315 since, according to STATS LLC, is 329th out of 344 Division I men's programs that competed over the last 12 years.

-Under Thomas, FIU never won more than 11 games in a season.
+So FIU turned to Thomas, but never won more than 11 games in any of his three seasons.

 Thomas signed a five-year deal with FIU, taking nothing in base salary for his first season and agreeing to a deal where he would receive nearly half of any gross revenues from ticket sales, commissions collected on food and beverage concessions and sponsorships.